 You’ve heard that software-defined wide-area-networking or SD-WAN is growing at a tremendous pace – and for a good reason.
 The adoption of the technology has skyrocketed in our era of always-on connectivity fueled by the cloud and wireless broadband, and our growing branch office connectivity needs.
-The basic premise is that SD-WAN architecture provides a networking foundation that is centrally managed and deploy compared to legacy WANs.
+The basic premise is that SD-WAN architecture provides a networking foundation that is centrally managed and deployed compared to legacy WANs.
 That’s because SD-WAN services move the controller layer to the cloud to reduce recurring network costs and deliver network-wide control and visibility.
 Network operators can leverage software-defined networking to provide services across multiple connections, including MPLS, DIA, LTE, or broadband.
 SD-WAN is the aggregator, and it can make inexpensive internet connections private, more secure and highly scalable.
 It can also provide cost savings compared to MPLS-only connections of up to 50%.
 You could say that SD-WAN, which has been hyped for years, has become a mature technology and is starting to reach its full potential.
 IDC expects SD-WAN sales to grow at a staggering 69 percent CAGR, reaching $8 billion by 2021.
 (Source: Fierce Telecom).

 Getting smart about your options